What is JD Edwards ERP?

 - UX One: Features for streamlined and modern user experience

-- Mobile Applications: There are over 88 mobile JDE apps available for users who want mobile access to JD Edwards ERP
+- Mobile Applications: There are over 88 mobile JDE apps available for users who want to utilize a mobile platform for JD Edwards ERP

 - Internet of Things: An integrated IoT platform